rosarioscalise/simulators/Differentiable Simulators.md

 ### Why avoid finite-differencing?
 1. the high computational burden of finite differencing when computing the gradient with respect to a large number of model/policy parameters
-2. the instability of numerical gradients over long time horizons, especially if contacts change over the course of a rollout
+2. the instability of numerical gradients over long time horizons, especially if contacts change over the course of a rollout (roundoff errors)

 ### Current Approach
 - Existing simulators simply add an analytical description of the LCP problem.
 Typically utilizing a library like pytorch that enables autograd.